Exceptional collections on isotropic Grassmannians: Verification of the invariance condition

 \begin{proposition} Assume that a weight $\mu \in P_\BL$ satisfies

 for some $a$, $0 \le a \le b$.
 Let also $\mu = v(\kappa + \rho) - \rho$ be the unique presentation of $\mu$ with $\kappa\in P_\BG^+$ and $v\in\SR_\BG^\BL$.
 Then

 In particular, $v\kappa = \kappa$. \end{proposition} \begin{proof} To simplify the notation we write $\BH$ instead of $\BH_a$ and $h$ instead of $h_a$.
 Set $\BM = \BL \cap \BH$.
-Note that $h^*$ takes regular $\BL$-dominant weights of $P_\BG$ to regular $\BM$-dominant weights of $P_{\BH}$, hence $h^*(\mu + \rho)$ is regular and $\BM$-dominant.
+Note that $h^*$ takes $\BG$-regular $\BL$-dominant weights of $P_\BG$ to $\BH$-regular $\BM$-dominant weights of $P_{\BH}$, hence $h^*(\mu + \rho)$ is $\BH$-regular and $\BM$-dominant.
 On the other hand, $h^*(\mu + \rho) \in \BR_\delta$, so Lemma~\ref{core-sing} implies that $h^*(\mu + \rho) = v\rho_{\BH}$ with $v \in \BW_\BH$.
 Thus, $v\rho_\BH$ is $\BM$-dominant, so we have $v \in \SR_{\BH}^{\BM}$.
 Further, $v\rho_\BH = h^*(v\rho)$, hence $h^*(\mu + \rho - v\rho) = 0$.
 Denoting

 we see that $\kappa \in \Ker h^*$ and $\mu = v\rho - \rho + \kappa$.
-Since $\kappa \in \Ker h^*$ and $v \in \BW_\BH$ we have $v\kappa = \kappa$, so $\mu$ can be written as $v(\kappa+\rho) - \rho$.
+Since $\kappa \in \Ker h^*$ and $v \in \BW_\BH$, we have $v\kappa = \kappa$, so $\mu$ can be written as $v(\kappa+\rho) - \rho$.
 So it remains to check that $\kappa$ is $\BG$-dominant.

 To check the dominance of a weight we should check that its inner products with all simple roots are nonnegative.
-We divide the simple roots into three groups and consider them one-by-one.
+We divide the simple roots into three groups and consider them one by one.

 {\bf Case 1:}\/ the simple roots of $\BH$.
 If $\alpha \in D_\BH$ then $(\kappa,\alpha) = 0$ since $\kappa \in \Ker h^*$.